 E.L.L.A.
 Annual Luncheon

-Eighty women attended the first annual E.L.L.A. luncheon which took place in March 2018 with the intention of increasing networking opportunities for the participants, increase program awareness, and develop a fundraising avenue for the program.
+In its second year, the E.L.L.A. annual luncheon is organized with the intention of increasing networking opportunities for the participants, increase program awareness, and develop a fundraising avenue for the program.

 E.L.L.A. offers the following workshops: